Since 2005, travelers like you have helped us change the world through micro-donations.

 to help improve

 SurfAid works in remote areas in Indonesia, where malnutrition is common.
 Sumba and Sumbawa are beautiful holiday and surfing destinations; however, under nutrition rates are much higher than national averages.
-Behind the palms of some of the world’s top surfing destinations, are villages so remote that basic government services don’t reach them.
+Behind the palms of some of the world’s top surfing destinations are villages so remote that basic government services don’t reach them.
 There is no clean water, health services, education or electricity.

 In Sumba, 60% of children under five are underweight, malnourished or stunted, which is the single biggest contributor to the death of children under 5.
-In response to the unnecessarily high incidence of child death, SurfAid provides practical support like materials for water facilities, basic healthcare services, and nutrition gardens, but it is through educating parents and changing behaviours that SurfAid achieves sustainable health improvements for children living in remote areas.
+In response to the unnecessarily high incidence of child death, SurfAid provides practical support like materials for water facilities, basic healthcare services, and nutrition gardens.
+However, it is through educating parents and changing behaviours that SurfAid achieves sustainable improvements in the health of children in remote areas.
 With the support of Footprints, SurfAid has been able to produce six community videos on healthy behaviours, such as exclusive breastfeeding, healthy sanitation practices and establishing nutrition gardens in remote communities.